 Holiday gatherings call for dialing up your skills in the craft-cocktail realm.
 For insight on creating tasty concoctions with locally distilled spirits, we turn to The Parlor’s master mixologist, Joe Glashauser.
+Warm up with these whiskey cocktail recipes.

 The arsonist is Joe Glashauser, the Parlor’s head barman, his formidable Norse beard and fast smile illuminated behind a blue cone of flame as he torches wood chips perched over a glass of maple syrup–infused bourbon.
 This is step two in the making of a Smoke Stack, one of the bar’s flashy signature drinks.
 “Nothing beats winter like your own personal fire,” he jokes, capping the flames with a pint glass to give the cocktail a quick bout of smoke infusion.